Menu

 And, fortunately some people did … All volunteers : social workers, nurses, teachers, and artists.
 The English Good Chance Theatre whose work is based on the principle that “expression is a Human right” came, and have since led similar projects around the world.

 In 2015 they built a big inflatable dome to bring the arts to the Jungle, with artists and poets coming and contributing.
-Finding herself a single mother of 4 young children, after getting divorced, Liz recalls being quite vulnerable at the time feeling her nervous system was dysregulated and a sense of “hyper vigilance” and just couldn’t cope with the coverage of the Mediterranean refugee disaster.
-What struck her most was the viral image of a little lifeless body of a child lying on the beach: Alan Curdy was his name.
-His body completely clothed was the same size as my little boy’s.
+Finding herself a single mother of 4 young children, after getting divorced, Liz recalls being quite vulnerable at the time feeling her nervous system was dysregulated and a sense of “hyper vigilance” and "just couldn’t cope with the coverage of the Mediterranean refugee disaster".
+What struck her most was the viral image of a little lifeless body of a child lying on the beach: "Alan Curdy was his name.
+His body completely clothed was the same size as my little boy’s".

-Admitting to be someone that goes into action when stressed or overwhelmed, Liz felt that just sitting there and doing nothing” wasn’t a comfortable option for her… it simply wasn’t an option at all.
-So, when she saw the Good Chance Theater video, she immediately wrote to them stating I have a background in Drama Therapy and I teach a movement practice called Open Floor (Therapy in Motion) … and I can do the dishes.
-I can offer you a week… If that’s any good to you?
-Their reply was immediate… Come.
+Admitting to be "someone that goes into action when stressed or overwhelmed", Liz felt that j"ust sitting there and doing nothing” wasn’t a comfortable option for her… It simply wasn’t an option at all.
+So, when she saw the Good Chance Theater video, she immediately wrote to them stating "I have a background in Drama Therapy and I teach a movement practice called Open Floor (Therapy in Motion) … and I can do the dishes.
+I can offer you a week… If that’s any good to you?Their reply was immediate… Come !

 Liz shared her decision and this opportunity with the Open Floor marketing team and Stacy Butcher (an Open Floor teacher in the US) who happened to be flying to Europe planned on joining her.
 They raised 1000 euros with a GoFundMe and off they went to Calais.

-They booked a cheap room in the Center of the pretty town of Calais, surrounded by the French boulangeries , but when they reached the Jungle the next day, they were met with a different story, a different scenery, and a very different reality altogether.
+They booked "a cheap room in the Center of the pretty town of Calais, surrounded by the French boulangeries", but when they reached the Jungle the next day, they were met with a different story, a different scenery, and a very different reality altogether.

 Liz felt overwhelmed by the depth of the gap separating her desire to help, from the refugees' daily reality.
 As a stranger landing in a strange country, she didn’t speak the language, didn’t have the keys, didn’t have the codes … “Chaos” is the word that comes as she gives a description of the situation.

-Liz speaks of a wonderful young woman Amy from the Good Chance Theater who had a sense of awareness beyond her young years.
-This helped her with certain practical aspects of daily life in “the Jungle”.
-Liz states, “It was so naïve of me to think that we could bring our practice here, thinking we could make a difference when people are simply in a state of survival.
-To bring a conscious dance practice to the “Jungle” of Calais was culturallyincorrect and inappropriate”.
+Liz speaks of "a wonderful young woman Amy from the Good Chance Theater who had a sense of awareness beyond her young years", who helped her with certain practical aspects of daily life in “the Jungle”.
+Liz states : It was so naive of me to think that we could bring our practice here, thinking we could make a difference when people are simply in a state of survival.
+To bring a conscious dance practice to the “Jungle” of Calais was culturally incorrect and inappropriate.

 photo : Malachybrowne